Noctua pronuba (Linnaeus, 1758)

 Photograph copyright: Merrill A. Peterson

-Noctua pronuba is a common large noctuid moth (FW length 24 - 27 mm) with a long forewing in some shade of warm brown bearing prominent small black dots near the apex and a bright yellow-orange hindwing with a black marginal band but lacking a discal spot that is found in a multitude of habitats in our region after spreading here in 2001.
-The forewing is orange-brown, tan, dark red-brown, or dark brown, variable suffused with black scales and mottling and sometimes with a gray costa medial to the mid wing.
+Noctua pronuba is a common, large noctuid moth (FW length 24 - 27 mm) that is found in a multitude of habitats in our region after spreading here in 2001.
+It has a long forewing in some shade of warm brown bearing prominent, small black dots near the apex, and a bright yellow-orange hindwing with a black marginal band but lacking a discal spot.
+The forewing is orange-brown, tan, dark red-brown, or dark brown, variable suffused with black scales and mottling and sometimes with a gray costa medial to the mid forewing.
 The transverse lines are slightly darker to absent with slightly paler light brown to gray filling.
 The pale subterminal line is preceded by two fused black dots at the costa.
 The orbicular and reniform spots are fairly large.
 The orbicular spot is light brown with pale tan, gray, or ochre filling.
-The renifrom spot is dark with a thin light brown to ochre inner line and darker filling.
+The renifrom spot is dark with a thin, light brown to ochre inner line and darker filling.
 The claviform spot is absent.
 The hindwing is bright yellow-orange with a sharply demarcated pure black marginal band and orange fringe.
 The head and thorax match the forewing color in most specimens.
 Some dark individuals have light brown head and collar and contrasting blackish brown remainder of the thorax.
 The male antenna is filiform.

 This exotic species is widely distributed across Eurasia.
 It was accidentally introduced into North America at Halifax, Nova Scotia around 1979 and rapidly spread across the entire North American continent, reaching the West Coast around 2001.
 Today, this species occurs in massive, epidemic outbreak numbers in disturbed open grasslands, oak savanna, oak woodlands, and urban areas at low elevations west of the Cascades.
 However, it has also been found in epidemic outbreaks in native, undisturbed meadows at high elevations along the summit of the Cascades, and may be a serious competitor with native moths and butterflies.
 It is also common in dry, open ponderosa pine forests, juniper woodlands, sagebrush steppe, and disturbed agricultural areas at middle to low elevations east of the Cascades.
 This species exhibits great ecological plasticity.